+Inexperienced truck drivers are more likely to miss a vehicle to the right or left and make an unsafe turn leading to more side underride accidents.
 Between an ever-growing trucking industry in the United States and the large number of baby boomers hitting retirement age, the trucking industry anticipates the need for 89,000 new drivers per year from now through 2025 according to a report by the American Trucking Association.
 There was a shortage of drivers required to meet the trucking needs by about 38,000 as of 2014 which is almost double that of 2005.
-As a result of the ongoing shortage, a bill known as the DRIVE- Safe Act has been proposed to reduce the interstate truck-driving age from 21 down to 18 to allow more people access to a career in interstate truck driving.
+As a result of the ongoing shortage, the DRIVE- Safe Act has been proposed to reduce the interstate truck-driving age from 21 down to 18 to allow more people access to a career in interstate truck driving.
 This creates the potential for many new inexperienced truck drivers to be on the road in the near future.
 Inexperienced young drivers may be more likely to run red lights or turn when unsafe—both of which actions can result in side underride accidents.

-Second, a side underride case is unique from the typical case that lawyers who handle truck accidents see in that the case may exist regardless of who was at fault for the collision.
+Second, side underride accidents are unique from the typical case that truck accident lawyers see in that the case may exist regardless of who was at fault for the collision.
 In intersection collisions, either driver may have run a red light causing the wreck to occur.
-But the underride case does not necessarily depend upon the truck driver causing the wreck since it is a failure to implement claim.
+But the underride accident does not necessarily depend upon the truck driver causing the wreck since it is a failure to implement claim.

-Failure to Implement Safety Devices on 18 Wheelers as a Basis for Liability
+Can Failure to Implement Side Underride Guards on 18-Wheelers Be a Basis for Liability?

+As of now, no cases have held this.
+However, it is possible that the failure to use side underride guards could be the basis for liability in the future.
 In Stanley v.
 Star Transport., Inc., No. 1:10-CV00010, 2010 U.S. Dist.
 LEXIS 90404 (W.D.
 Va.
 Sept.
 1, 2010), the failure to implement and utilize a crash avoidance system was a basis for liability.
-Crash avoidance systems are control devices that make noise or give warning when a vehicle is too close to another vehicle or swerves from its lane without a lane change signal (which may indicate a drowsy driver).
+Crash avoidance systems are control devices that make noise or give any warning when a vehicle is too close to another vehicle or swerves from its lane without a lane change signal (which may indicate a drowsy driver).
 While this is not the same as a side underride guard, the law of this case could be used to establish that there was a safer alternative that the trucking company was aware of that may have prevented the damages done in a side underride accident.

-A side underride accident is not the typical truck accident case.
-It is essentially a crash-worthiness case—there was a safer alternative that the trucking company failed to implement.
+Side underride accidents are not typical truck accident cases.
+They are essentially crash-worthiness cases—there was a safer alternative that the trucking company failed to implement.
 While there are no laws requiring side underride guards on 18-wheelers, trucking companies need to take note of the changing trucking litigation landscape and the potential for liability for not implementing side underride guards despite no laws requiring them.